Bangladesh Premier League: 2018–19 (6th edition)

 Originally, the season was scheduled to start on 1 October 2018 and end on 16 November 2018.
-However, in May 2018, it was reported that the tournament might be moved to January 2019, because of security concerns around the Bangladeshi general election, which took place in December 2018.
+However, in May 2018, it was reported that the tournament might be moved to January 2019 because of security concerns around the Bangladeshi general election, which took place in December 2018.
 In July 2018, it was confirmed that the tournament would start in January 2019.
-For this edition of the tournament, the Decision Review System (DRS) were used for the first time.
+For this edition of the tournament, the Decision Review System (DRS) was used for the first time.

 In the 2018–19 Bangladesh Premier League final, the Comilla Victorians defeated Dhaka Dynamites by 17 runs to win their second title.
-In the final match, Tamim Iqbal was awarded the man of the match award, after scoring 141 not out.
+In the final match, Tamim Iqbal was awarded the man of the match award after scoring 141 not out.
 Rilee Rossouw was the leading run scorer in the tournament with 558 runs.
-Shakib Al Hasan was the leading wicket taker with 22 wickets and also won the player of the tournament award.
+Shakib Al Hasan was the leading wicket-taker with 22 wickets and also won the player of the tournament award.

 2019–20 (7th edition)

 Rajshahi Royals defeated Khulna Tigers by 21 runs in the final match.
-Royals skipper Andre Russell was elected as both Man of the match for the final and Player of the Tournament for his all-round performances and for leading his side to their maiden BPL title.
+Royals skipper Andre Russell was elected as both Man of the Match for the final and Player of the Tournament for his all-round performances and for leading his team to their maiden BPL title.

 2021–22 (8th edition)

 The 2022 season was initially scheduled to start in March 2021.
 However, the tournament was postponed and rescheduled to be held from 21 January to 18 February 2022.
-In December 2021, all six teams were announced, with Rangpur Rangers and the defending champion Rajshahi Royals being excluded, a franchise from Barisal was included and Comilla Victorians also returned after a year's break.
-Initially, Rupa Steel & Marn Group owned the Dhaka franchise, but a day before the players' draft their ownership was terminated due to non compliance of rules.
+In December 2021, all six teams were announced, with Rangpur Rangers and the defending champion Rajshahi Royals being excluded.
+A franchise from Barisal was included, and Comilla Victorians also returned after a year's break.
+Initially, Rupa Steel & Marn Group owned the Dhaka franchise, but a day before the players' draft, their ownership was terminated due to noncompliance with rules.
 However, the Minister Group took ownership of the franchise after the players' draft.
-Due to the unavailability of technical teams the DRS system could not be used in this season.
-Initially, BCB decided to allow spectators this year, however, due to the rise of Omicron variants, the board backed out from its decision and decided to play behind closed doors.
+Due to the unavailability of technical teams, the DRS system could not be used in this season.
+Initially, BCB decided to allow spectators this year; however, due to the rise of Omicron variants, the board backed out from its decision and decided to play behind closed doors.

-The two points table topper teams Fortune Barishal and Comilla Victorians reached the final.
+The two points table topper teams; Fortune Barishal and Comilla Victorians; reached the final.
 In the final, Comilla Victorians defended 151 runs to win their third title in a thrilling 1-run victory.
 Sunil Narine was the Player of the Final for his all-round performances.
 Shakib Al Hasan, captain of the runners-up team, Fortune Barishal, received the Player of the Tournament award for his all-round performance, having scored 284 runs in 11 innings and picked up 16 wickets.